 There are now more than 100 million Arab social media users in the MENA region and around 320 million mobile phone subscriptions.

 All these factors combined together have affected and will continue to affect internet usage in MENA.
-The change is fast and dynamic, and as next gen entrepreneurs are busy drumming up their digital ideas.
+The change in Arab social media is fast and dynamic, and as next gen entrepreneurs are busy drumming up their digital ideas.
 Some more traditional small businesses are struggling to keep up with new social media trends.
-Below we’ve highlighted some of the most popular digital channels and their latest user stats.
+Below we’ve highlighted some of the most popular Arab social media channels and their latest user stats.
 This will help you plan your 2019 digital strategy.

 Although smartphone ownership in the region – at just under 50% of mobile connections –.
 This is below the global average of 53%, the number of smartphone connections has doubled in the past three years.

 At a market level, smartphone penetration in the UAE is close to 200 per cent, one of the highest rates in the world, with Saudi following close behind at 88%.
 Despite having the largest population, Egypt is still in the infancy of mobile adoption with 25.8 % of smartphone penetration reported in 2018 .

 As users are now viewing the web more on mobile devices rather than on computers.
 So when it comes to digital you need to think mobile first.
 First and foremost, is your website mobile compatible?
 If yes, is your website and digital content easily consumable on mobile devices?

 To be able to tap into the populations mentioned above, being mobile means monitoring image sizes, usage of videos and ensuring that your content is relevant enough to your audience.
 You want to stand out and have your potential customers engage with your blog, video or click-through to your webpage.

 The most popular Arab social media channel, based on usage, is WhatsApp.
 The reach of the popular messaging application in (67%) was just ahead of Facebook (63%) and YouTube (50%) taking it from the status of “just another messaging application” to a social network in its own right.